The Karate Killers: Music

-Songs

-The band Every Mother's Son’s song "Come on Down to My Boat", which went to #6 on the Billboard charts in July 1967, is used in both the opening credits to the film and in a London nightclub as a fight breaks out.
+The band Every Mother's Son’s song "Come on Down to My Boat", which went to #6 on the Billboard Hot 100 chart in July 1967, is used in both the opening credits to the film and in a London nightclub as a fight breaks out.
 The televised version of the story only had the band in the nightclub, and images of the band playing the song over the credits in the movie were simply copies of the nightclub scenes.

 Release

 The episodes were originally broadcast in the United States on March 31, 1967, and April 7, 1967, on NBC.
 The Karate Killers was released on DVD by Warner Archive Collection on November 2, 2011.